 Shutterstock operates an industry-leading global marketplace for commercial digital imagery.
 Commercial digital imagery consists of licensed photograph illustrations and videos that companies use in their visual communications, such as websites, digital and print marketing materials, corporate communications, book publications and video content.
-Demand for commercial digital imagery comes primarily from businesses, marketing agencies and media organizations.
-We estima that the market for pre-shot commercial digital imagery will grow to approximately \$6 billion in 2016, based on a study conducted on our behalf by L.E.I Consulting LLC.
-There has been a significant increase in the demand for commercial digital imagery as rapid technological advances have reduced the cost and efforequired to create, license and use images.
-Our global online marketplace brings together users of commercial digital imagery with image creators from around the world.
-More than 550,000 active, paying users contributed to revenue in 2011, representing an increase of 71% compared to the prior year.
-More than 35,000 approve contributors make their images available in our library, which currently consists of more than 20 million images.
-This makes our library one of the largest of its kin and, in the twelve months ended December 31, 2011, we delivered more than 58 million paid downloads to our customers.
+According to BCC Research, the market for pre-shot commercial digital imagery is expected to exceed \$5 billion in 2013, primari driven by demand from businesses, marketing agencies and media organizations.
+There has been a significant increase in the demand for commercial digital imager as rapid technological advances have reduced the cost and effort required to create, license and use images.
+Our global online marketplace brings together users (commercial digital imagery with image creators from around the world.
+More than 550,000 active, paying users contributed to revenue in 2011, representing a increase of 71% compared to the prior year.
+More than 35,000 approved contributors make their images available in our library, which currently consists of more tha 20 million images.
+This makes our library one of the largest of its kind, and, in the twelve months ended December 31, 2011, we delivered more than 58 million pa downloads to our customers.

 Our online marketplace provides a freely searchable library of commercial digital images that our users can pay to license, download and incorporate into the work.
 We compensate image contributors for each of their images that is downloaded.
 This marketplace model allows us to offer a disruptive, low-cost and easy-to-us alternative to the time-consuming and expensive traditional methods of obtaining commercial imagery.
-It enables millions of small and medium-sized businesses, a SMBs, to affordably access commercial digital images, and allows larger enterprises and media agencies to more easily and efficiently satisfy their increasing images that our users can pay to license, download and incorporate into the work.
+It enables millions of small and medium-sized businesses, a SMBs, to affordably access commercial digital images, and allows larger enterprises and media agencies to more easily and efficiently satisfy their increasing image needs.

 We are the beneficiaries of significant network effects.
-As we have grown, our broadening audience of paying users has attracted more images from contributor.
-This increased selection of images has in turn helped to attract more paying users.
-The success of this network effect is facilitated by the trust that users place.
-Shutterstock to maintain the integrity of our branded marketplace.
-Every contributor in our marketplace and every image we make available must pass our proprietal screening process and meet our standards of quality.
-In addition, and unlike the significant majority of free images available online, our rigorous vetting process and to provide confidence and indemnification to our users that the images in our library have been appropriately licensed for commercial or editorial use.
+As we have grown, our broadening audience of paying users has attracted more images from contributor This increased selection of images has in turn helped to attract more paying users.
+The success of this network effect is facilitated by the trust that users place Shutterstock to maintain the integrity of our branded marketplace.
+Every contributor in our marketplace and every image we make available must pass our proprieta screening process and meet our standards of quality.
+In addition, and unlike the significant majority of free images available online, our rigorous vetting proce enables us to provide confidence and indemnification to our users that the images in our library have been appropriately licensed for commercial or editorial use.

 We make image licensing affordable, simple and easy in order to encourage a high volume of purchases and downloads.
 Our customers' average cost per image less than \$3.00.
 We are a pioneer of the subscription-based usage model in our industry, whereby subscribers can download and use a large number of images in the creative process without concern for the incremental cost of each download.
 A significant majority of our downloads come from subscription-based users, wh currently contribute approximately half of our revenue.
 We also offer simple and easy-to-use On Demand purchase options for users with less consistent needs.
-As a result of our simple and affordable licensing models, we believe that we achieved the highest volume of commercial image downloads of any single brand in our industry in 2011.
-In addition to driving revenue, this high volume of download activity allows us to continually improve the quality and accuracy of our search algorithms, as well as to encourage the creation of new content to meet our users' needs.
+As result of our simple and affordable licensing models, we believe that we have achieved the highest volume of commercial image downloads of any single brand in our industry.
+In addition to driving revenue, this high volume of download activity allows us to continually improve the quality and accuracy of our search algorithms, as well as to encourage the creation of new content to meet or users' needs.